Darelrk/mae-hybrid-imputation-study/README.md

 ## 📄 License

-This project is for research and educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔍 Future Work